OpenInterpreter/open-interpreter/docs/usage/desktop/help.md

-Reach out to help@openinterpreter.com for support.
+Reach out to help@testdriver.ai for support.